Gradient Methods with Memory for Minimizing Composite Functions: Simulations

 On the strongly convex problems, AGMM-C is the most effective method.
 Employing the bundle enables it to clearly surpass ACGM.
 ASRC performs very well considering that it needs to estimate the strong convexity parameter and on EN it almost matches AGMM-C in performance.
 ASRC also evidently surpasses the memory-less R-ACGM.
-GMM-C is not able to compete.
+GMM-C however is not able to compete here.
 It is able to take advantage of strong convexity but the rate of convergence is much poorer compared to the accelerated methods.
 GMM-C surpasses only FISTA, which is unable to utilize strong convexity in any way to increase performance.
-AMGS performs very well in iterations on all problems except L1LR, approaching ASRM on LASSO and ASRC on RR and EN, but its expensive iterations cause it to lag behind these methods in overall performance.
+AMGS performs very well in iterations on all problems except L1LR, approaching ASRM on LASSO and ASRC on RR and EN, but its expensive iterations cause it to lag behind these methods when measuring performance using wall-clock running times.